Al Waleed bin Talal Al Saud: Personal life

-Al Waleed has been married four times.
-There is another report stating that he has been married seven times.
-His first marriage was in 1976, at the age of 19.
-His first wife was his cousin, Princess Dalal bint Saud, a daughter of King Saud.
-They have two children (Prince Khaled, born on 21 April 1978 and Princess Reem, born on 20 June 1982), and later divorced, in December 1994.
+Al Waleed has been married and divorced four times.
+His first marriage was in 1976, at the age of 19 to his cousin, Princess Dalal bint Saud, a daughter of King Saud.
+They have two children, Prince Khaled, born on 21 April 1978 and Princess Reem, born on 20 June 1982.
+Al Waleed and bint Saud later divorced in December 1994.

-In 1996, Al Waleed married Princess Iman Sudairi, but the marriage lasted only approximately a year.
-After divorcing his second wife, Al Waleed married Kholood Al Anazi, in 1999.
+In 1996, Al Waleed married Iman Sudairi, but the marriage lasted approximately a year.
+After divorcing her, Al Waleed married Kholood Al Anazi, in 1999.
 They were divorced in 2004.

-His fourth wife was Ameera al-Taweel; after about six years of marriage, they divorced in 2014.
+Al Waleed's fourth wife was Ameera al-Taweel; after about six years of marriage, they divorced in 2014.
 In an interview, he said: "Yes, I announce it through Okaz—Saudi Gazette for the first time.
 I have officially separated from Princess Ameera Al-Taweel, but she remains a person that I have all respect for."

+He is a supporter of Al Hilal SFC and a Platinum Supporter Member of the club.
+In September 2024, he donated 300 million Saudi riyals to the club.